MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 **Manage driver IRP pending state**

-The driver should mark the IRP pending before it saves the IRP, and should include both the call to [**IoMarkIrpPending**](https://msdn.microsoft.com/library/windows/hardware/ff549422) and the assignment in an interlocked sequence.
-For more information, see [Failure to Check a Driver's State](https://msdn.microsoft.com/library/windows/hardware/ff545672).
+The driver should mark the IRP pending before it saves the IRP, and should consider including both the call to [**IoMarkIrpPending**](https://msdn.microsoft.com/library/windows/hardware/ff549422) and the assignment in an interlocked sequence.
+For more information, see [Failure to Check a Driver's State](https://msdn.microsoft.com/library/windows/hardware/ff545672) and [Holding Incoming IRPs When A Device Is Paused](https://docs.microsoft.com/windows-hardware/drivers/kernel/holding-incoming-irps-when-a-device-is-paused).

 **Handle IRP cancellation operations properly**